mcsee/Software-Design-Articles/Articles/Theory/Programming as Theory Building/readme.md

 ## Theory-Building

-The paper presents novel ideas for the time, then taken up by the [agile manifesto](https://agilemanifesto.org/) placing humanistic values ​​of knowledge acquisition over the Taylorist vision of software building.
+The paper presents novel ideas for the time, then taken up by the [agile manifesto](https://agilemanifesto.org/) placing humanistic values of knowledge acquisition over the Taylorist vision of software building.

 ![chaplin](Programming%20as%20Theory%20Building.jpg)